If you are not coffee, chocolate or bacon, I’m going to need you to go away– Anonymous

 Coffee was brewed all day long in my Abuelita’s house.
 You could visit at any given time, ad coffee was either being brewed or being served.
 It was coffee heaven.

 That passion for coffee has stayed in me and I have been a coffee drinker all my life.
 As I am writing this post, I am drinking coffee, Alto Grande to be exact!

-So I decided to make a list of coffee brewers, grinders and gadgets that would best compliment Puerto Rican Coffee.
+So I decided to make a list of coffee brewers, grinders, and gadgets that would best complement Puerto Rican Coffee.
 A long while ago, I was visiting a friend of mine in Caguana, a district of Utuado.
 His family has been in the coffee business for a while.
 We were talking about the best ways to make coffee and what coffee makers to use.

 Bodum Pour Over Coffee Maker with Permanent Filter, Glass, 34 Ounce, 1 Liter, Cork Band – OK, this one is similar to what we call the ‘sock’, the little clothe coffee filter.
 Not exactly the same but similar.
 With this one, you heat the water and then pour it through the grinds.
 Not my favorite but it makes a nice cup of coffee for mid-day enjoyment.

 Espresso Coffee Maker Pot Stovetop Moka Coffee Pot Stainless Steel Latte Cappuccino Percolator for Home Hotel Office Gift, 2 Cups /100ML – NOw this one is one of our favorites.
 We have one of these at home.
 Mariela, my wife, uses this one for her daily morning coffee.
 It makes an aromatic, strong, and flavorful coffee.
 It’s fast, convenient, and potent.
 Just put it on a burner and you will have coffee in about four to five minutes.
 Make sure that you grind the beans very thin, so it makes espresso.